OWASP/www-chapter-singapore/index.md

 run independently and guided by the [Chapter_Policy](https://owasp.org/www-policy/operational/chapters).
 To be a SPEAKER at ANY OWASP Chapter in the world simply review the [speaker agreement](https://owasp.org/www-policy/legal/speaker-agreement) and then contact the local chapter leader with details of what OWASP PROJECT, independent research or related software security topic you would like to present on.

 # Upcoming Meetup

+We schedule our meetings on the [OWASP Singapore Meetup Group](https://www.meetup.com/singapore-owasp-meetup-group/)

+{% include chapter_events.html group=page.meetup-group %}

+Our meetings are open to the public, and you do not need to be a member to attend.
+Please do consider [joining OWASP](https://owasp.org/membership/) if you find our community, projects, and meetings valuable, or sponsoring this chapter.

 ### 2021